 '''

 title of track (plotted on the right side)

 title =

 height of track in cm (ignored if the track is overlay on top the previous track)

 height = 2

 if you want to plot the track upside-down:

 orientation = inverted

 if you want to plot the track on top of the previous track.
-Options are 'yes' or
+Options are 'yes' or 'share-y

-→ 'share-y'.

-For the 'share-y' option the y axis values is shared between this plot and the ...
+For the 'share-y' option the y axis values is shared between this plot and the overlay.

-→overlay plot.
+⇔plot.

 Otherwise, each plot use its own scale

 #overlay_previous = yes

 the file format for links is (tab separated)

 chr1 start1 end1 chr2 start2 end2 (score ...)

 The score field is optional

 The fields after the score field will be ignored

 for example:

+'''

+'''

 chr1 100 200 chr1 250 300 0.5

-depending on the value of links_type either 'arcs' or 'triangles' or 'loops' can be
+depending on the value of links_type either 'arcs' or 'triangles' or 'loops'

-\hookrightarrowplotted.
+or 'squares' can be plotted.

-If arcs, a line will be drawn from the center of the first region (chr1: 150),
+If arcs, an arc will be drawn linking the beginning of the first region (chr1: 100),

-to the center of the other region (chr1: 275).
+to the end of the other region (chr1: 300) except if use_middle is set to true.

-if triangles, the vertix of the triangle will be drawn at the center between the..
+If triangles, the vertix of the triangle will be drawn at the center between the two.

-→two points
+→points

 (also the extremity of each position is used)

-\# if loops, a rectangle highlighting the intersection between the 2 regions will be.
+If loops, a diamond highlighting the intersection between the 2 regions will be shown

-⇔shown

 the triangles, and loops options are convenient to overlay over a

-'''

-'''

-Hi-C matrix to highlight the matrix pixel of the highlighted link
+Hi-C matrix to highlight the matrix pixel of the highlighted link.

+If squares, a rectangle highlighting the intersection between the 2 regions will be.

+-shown

+In this case the y axis represent region2 which can be specified

+By default it is the same as the region of the x-axis

+\#region2 = X:3000000-3500000

 For these tracks do not hesitate to put large line_width like 5 or 10.

 links_type = arcs

 For triangles and arcs, by default the extremities coordinates are used

 To use the middle of start1 and end1 and the middle of start2 and end2

 #use_middle = true

 color of the lines

 color = red

 if color is a valid colormap name (like RdYlGn),

 then the score is mapped to the colormap.

 \#color = RdYlGn

 To set the minimum and maximum value of the colormap:

-#min_value = 0
+#min value = 0

 \#max\value = 1.2

 To use transparency, you can use alpha

 default is 0.8

 alpha = 0.5

 if line_width is not given, the score is used to set the line width

 using the following formula (0.5 square root(score)

-#line_width = 0.5
+#line width = 0.5

 options for line_style are 'solid', 'dashed', 'dotted', and 'dashdot'

 line_style = solid

 If you want to compact the arcs (when you have both long and short arcs)

 You can choose a compact level of

 1 (the height is proportional to the square root of the distance)

 2 (the height is the same for all distances)

 (default is 0 proportional to distance)

-\#compact\arcs\level = 2
+#compact_arcs_level = 2

 To be able to see small arcs when big arcs exists, you can set

 the upper y limit.

 The unit is bp.
 This corresponds to the longest arc you will see.

 This option is incompatible with compact_arcs_level = 2

 #ylim = 100000

 file_type = links

 '''